blabla1337/skf-flask/skf/markdown/knowledge_base/255-knowledge_base--HSTS_preload--.md

 ## CAUTION:

 Make sure to have a perfectly smooth certification management.
-Whenever there is no valid certificate, the application can not be downgraded temporary over HTTP.
+Whenever there is no valid certificate, the application can not be downgraded temporarily over HTTP.
 The failing of the TLS certificate will lead to a DOS since HSTS does not allow the application to be visited over HTTP